irikaishani/irikaishani/README.md

 *Central University of Haryana (2022–2026)*
 📌 Current SGPA: **7.64**

-Fun fact: I know how to solve power flow equations, but I prefer solving business problems with Python.
+Fun fact: I dont't know how to solve power flow equations, but I can solve business problems with Python pretty well.

 ---